edson-acordi/4bit-microcomputer/README.md

 <ins> *Register Indirect* </ins>

 In this addressing mode, the `RC` Register points to the high address (b11:b8).
-Likewise, the 'RB' Register points to the medium Address (MA) while the RA Register points to the low Address (LA).
+Likewise, the `RB` Register points to the medium Address (MA) while the `RA` Register points to the low Address (LA).
 Note that the contents of the lower and medium nibble of the instruction (MAddr, b7:b4 and LAddr, b3:b0) do not matter.

 The final address is composed by `RC:RB:RA`.